ajeetraina/compose-external-services-demo/README.md

 # Docker Compose v2.35.0 External AI Services Demo

-This repository demonstrates how to use the new external services feature in Docker Compose v2.35.0 to easily integrate AI models from Docker Model Runner.
+This repository demonstrates how to use the new external services feature in Docker Compose v2.35.0 to easily integrate AI models via Docker Model Runner.
+It's based on the [ajeetraina/genai-app-demo](https://github.com/ajeetraina/genai-app-demo) project, maintaining the same tech stack and functionality while adding support for the external AI services feature.

-## Key Features
+## Features

-- External AI service integration with Docker Compose
+- Chat interface with streaming responses
+- Prometheus metrics for observability
-- Automatic environment variable injection for model connectivity
+- Automatic environment variable injection for AI model connectivity
-- Compatible with Docker Model Runner
+- Compatible with Docker Model Runner via external services
-- Based on the [ajeetraina/genai-app-demo](https://github.com/ajeetraina/genai-app-demo) project
+- Designed to work with existing Docker infrastructure

-## Requirements
+## Prerequisites

 - Docker Desktop (latest version)
 - Docker Compose v2.35.0
+- Go 1.23+ (for development)

+## Getting Started

+### Installing Docker Compose v2.35.0

-- Mac with Apple Silicon (for provided installation commands)
+For Mac with Apple Silicon:

-## Installation

 ```bash
 # Download the Docker Compose binary